russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is The Autobiography of Malcolm X about?

-The Autobiography of Malcolm X, authored by Malcolm X himself and co-written with journalist Alex Haley, chronicles the life and transformation of Malcolm X from his early years to his rise as a prominent civil rights leader.
-It delves into themes of race, identity, and the struggle for justice in America, revealing profound insights into his beliefs and experiences.
+The Autobiography of Malcolm X, authored by Malcolm X and Alex Haley, chronicles the life of Malcolm X, exploring his transformation from a troubled youth to a pivotal civil rights leader.
+It delves into themes of identity, race, and social justice, shedding light on his journey of self-education and activism.

 What are the key takeaways from The Autobiography of Malcolm X?

-What makes The Autobiography of Malcolm X influential?
+What impact has The Autobiography of Malcolm X had on modern culture?